-Utility officials monitored the basin's clarity and used a massive new $4.6 billion gravity-operated pipeline system to move water quickly to reservoirs closer to the city.
+Utility officials monitored the basin's clarity and used a new $4.6 billion gravity-operated pipeline system to move water quickly to reservoirs closer to the city.

 Power generation there was shut down last week so firefighters would not be imperiled by live wires.
 San Francisco is buying replacement power from other sources to run City Hall and municipal buildings.